Is The Twin Paradox Still a Paradox?

 twin.png

-So one more time, in case you skipped to the end:
+So, once again, in case you skipped to the end:

 Puzzle solved.